-The first thing I want to say is that if you are in the stock market right now, it might be wise to get out now, or you are likely to lose your savings again like so many did in the crash of 2008.
-The numbers may drop as far or worse than the last crash and the value of stocks adjusted for inflation are likely to be far worse.
+If you are in the stock market right now, it might be wise to get out now, or you are likely to lose much of your savings again like so many did in the crash of 2008.
+The drop could be far or worse than the last crash.

-Now that the oil bubble has burst, nations dependent on oil sales are going to face great economic problems at home.
+The oil bubble has burst and barring a major war occurring in the oil nations of the middle east, high oil prices are not likely to happen again for a very long time.
+Nations dependent on oil sales are going to face great economic problems at home.

 In the U.S. we cannot keep living like we have twice the income that we really have.
-Just trying to throw more money at the problem like our government has been doing will just make matters worse in the long run because this nation cannot afford to take on more debt.
+Our national debt doubled in just the time Obama was in office.
+Just trying to throw more money at the problems like our government has been doing will just make matters worse in the long run because this nation cannot afford to take on more debt.
 Passing the costs to some future generation is simply not possible.
-No future generation can possibly pay our huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about by illegal actions of the Federal Reserve.
-The Federal Reserve Bank created 4 trillions dollars to buy most of our new recent national debt and mortgage debt with money that they created and that nobody will buy in the future.
-It is a Ponzi scheme.
-Our national debt will double in just the time Obama was in office.
+No future generation can possibly pay our huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about through the criminal actions of the Federal Reserve.

 There is no easy answer to the world debt problem because many people and nations have been living beyond their means for many decades.
-They have been amassing debt and entitlements that cannot be sustained and with their aging populations there is no next generation being rasied that will have the numbers or the ability to pay the bills.
+They have been amassing debt and entitlements that cannot be sustained.
+With the aging populations and falling birth rates there is no next generation being raised to pay these passed on bills.
 So now the chickens are coming home to roost.
 The credit line of many nations are maxed out and the young cannot support the entitlements that the old were promised.

 Some big corporations and financial institutions could not pay their debts because of the severe downturn in 2008.
-So they either went bankrupt or were declared too-big-to-fail by our government and the government bailed them out by American's taking on more future debt.
+So they either went bankrupt or were declared too-big-to-fail by our government and the government bailed them and passed down the bills to the next generation.

-Things got so bad that since 2008 most banks will not lend anymore on commercial ventures, instead they are either still gambling on markets or they are sitting on their money.
+Since 2008 most banks will not lend anymore on commercial ventures, instead they are either still gambling on markets or they are sitting on their money.
 Nobody wants to lend for economic development because they are afraid that they will never get paid back.
-Many others businesses that could expand will not because they are afraid of higher costs in the future through government taxation and regulation.
-That is one reason people are dropping out of the workforce.
-There are less businesses in America in 2015 than there were before the 2008 crash.

-Another reason for the lack of quality jobs is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
-The trade war probably is coming anyway because unemployed people of nations will demand that their government do something to protect their jobs and all government can do to keep jobs at home is to allow protectionism.
+One reason for the lack of quality jobs is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
+The trade war probably is coming anyway because unemployed people of nations will demand that their government do something to protect their jobs.
+All government can do to keep jobs at home is to allow protectionism.

 The same mistakes in housing in the US are being made all over again.
 I do not think this is a good time to invest in residential real estate unless you plan to actually live in the house.
-The recent climb in values will probably be short lived as this country goes back into the next phase of this depression.
-Foreign investment speculators who think we are in recovery are once again buying real estate and driving up prices.
-The percent of Americans owning their own home is actually still falling and have fallen to 1990's home ownership levels.
-Family income in the United States and hours worked is still falling.
-The recovery is mostly phony and what recovery there seems to be is really built on the Federal Reserve creating more money and more government borrowing.
+The recent climb in values will probably be short lived as this country goes into the next phase of the economic problem.
+The percent of Americans owning their own home has been falling since the 1990's.
+Family income in the United States has not increased for decades.
+The recovery is mostly in the stock market.
+What recovery there is seems to be the result of the Federal Reserve creating more money and through government borrowing.
 The recovery is going to speculators in the top one percent.
-The rich are getting richer and the poor are getting poorer.
+The rich are getting richer and the workers are getting poorer.

 Original article on the coming economic crash caused by world